Invoice Parsing

 When we talk about invoice parsing, it’s crucial to understand its relationship with line item extraction.
 While general invoice parsing focuses on header-level data (like invoice number, total amount, vendor, date, etc.), line item extraction goes a step further.

-Line item extraction specifically identifies and pulls out the detailed information for each individual product or service listed on the invoice.
+Line item extraction specifically identifies and pulls out the detailed information for each product or service listed on the invoice.
 This includes:

 • Item description